xperiments/p1touch/README.md

    - You can verify the firmware version in the touch screen's settings section to ensure that it matches the latest version.

 By following these steps, you can manually update the firmware of your P1Touch Screen to the latest version, ensuring that you have access to all the latest features and improvements.

-Certainly, here's the Troubleshooting section for your README.md file:

 ## Troubleshooting